StevenBlack/vocab/README.md

 ### daymare
-Yes, this is a word, and it means an anxiety attack— kind of like a nightmare during the daytime.
+An anxiety attack — a nightmare during the daytime.

 ### de facto